Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: All-Sky-All-Frequency Search

 \section{All-Sky-All-Frequency Search}

 The ASAF radiometer search aims to detect persistent GW sources localized in both the sky and frequency.
-In this section, we first review the formalism used to characterize and search for narrowband point-like GWBs.
-We then discuss the similarities and differences between an anisotropic narrowband GWB and a CW source.
+In this section, we first review the formalism used to characterize and search for narrow band pointlike GWBs.
+We then discuss the similarities and differences between an anisotropic narrow band GWB and a CW source.
 Finally, we discuss the ``full-sky map'' detection statistic and its drawbacks at the end of this section.